tock/design-explorations/typed_syscall_data/README.md

 * Floating point: `f32`, `f64`
 * Codepoint: `char`
 * Upcall function pointer
-* Raw pointers: `*const T`, `*mut T`
+* Data pointers: `*const T`, `*mut T`

+Note about pointers: if `T` is not `Sized`, then `*const T` and `*mut T` are larger than normal pointers and are known as wide pointers.
+Wide pointers do not have a stable ABI, so we won't use them in the syscall ABI.
+For the rest of the document, assume that `*const T` and `*mut T` only point to `Sized` types.

 There are a couple other types that we probably want to consider as well:

 * Tock's `ErrorCode`, as it is extremely common.
-* A non-pointer CHERI capability.
+* A non-pointer CHERI capability: not all CHERI capabilities are pointers.
+For example, an OS could use CHERI capabilities as file handles to prevent userspace programs from forging file handles.
+Tock does not currently have a use for non-pointer capabilities, but this document includes them for educational and future-proofing purposes.
 * A Register type that represents *any* possible register value.
 This is a future-compatibility safeguard: if we ever need a type that is not in our fixed list, we can call it a Register and make things work (albeit with less type safety).
-It also allows us to embed ArbitraryData (which will be defined later) inside ArbitraryData, which is used by Yield.
+It is also used by Yield to pass dynamically-typed data to userspace.

 ### Reducing the number of types